 Whether you like to refer to it as BBQ sauce, or BarBQ sauce, or the more formal barbecue sauce, the technique is simply to mix all the ingredients and simmer for 10 minutes.
 That is it.
 However, I have found that the flavors are richer if done the day ahead and allowed to mellow in the refrigerator overnight.

 This is one of three sauces published by Zous Chef.
 Additionally, there is an Alabama Red Sauce based on the approaches found in some rib houses famously associated with College Football and a Texas Sauce that is wonderful with beef brisket.
-Lastly, I have posted an overview of my research into Southern BBQ and the differences.
+Lastly, I have posted an overview of my research into Southern BBQ and the differences in the styles.

 The Classic Cheat – Ketchup